Your Reverse Mortgage Specialists

 There are two basic types of Reverse Mortgages to consider:

-- Home Equity Conversion Mortgages, know as HECM, are what make up the majority of Reverse Mortgages.
-These are insured by the Federal Housing Administration in addition to HUD and can provide a greater loan advance than other reverse mortgages and may include a line of credit that can appreciate.
+Home Equity Conversion Mortgages, know as HECM, are what make up the majority of Reverse Mortgages.
+These are insured by the Federal Housing Administration in addition to HUD and can provide a greater loan advance than other reverse mortgages.
+They may include a line of credit that can appreciate.

 What kinds of homes are eligible for reverse mortgages?